 This is the last big thing I want in life.
 Janet and I hit the jackpot in marriage, family and career.
 She is giving me my best chance at my final desire: Building an audience for a meaningful book.
 Her brokenness is making me whole.

 I’m grateful for my wife’s dementia because it is making us reach for new connections.
-I don’t know yet whether I will self-publish Rubrum or find a traditional publisher.
-Either way, I’m trying to draw attention to the work and connect with readers.
+I’m trying to draw attention to the work and connect with readers.
 Part of this attempt is providing entertainment around the theme “This is RED.”
 It’s amusing to offer T-shirts and other merchandise printed “This is RED” whether or not the item is red.
 (See our shirts in the pictures above?
 You can get yours here.)

 Our social media includes a daily graphic that plays with RED as an acronym.
 Examples: A toddler and his teddy bear have a Respectful, Earnest Discussion … a match is shown in three phases: Roaring, Ember, Dead … the Bible story of Goliath is labeled “Rival Encounters David.”
 We aim to continue the string of acronyms forever.
-Nine months into this effort, we have posted 156.
-See all of them at www.thisis.red or on social media @thisisdotred.
-The site highlights Rubrum and offers it for pre-order.
+Sixteen months into this effort, we have posted 353.
+See all of them at thisis.red/daily or on social media @thisisdotred.

 Examples of the Daily RED

-I’m grateful for my wife’s dementia because it is making her a video star.
-We are also posting videos on YouTube and on Facebook—15 as of this writing.
+I’m grateful for my wife’s dementia because it is made her a video star.
+We post occasional videos on YouTube and on Facebook.
 My big sister Tina insisted that videos are a vital means of telling our story.
 She was right.
 Janet and I take pride in depicting our experience.
 We know that our videos will strike a chord with other dementia patients, caregivers and extended families.

-Creating the videos has been one of the best surprises of recent months.
+Creating the videos has been one of the best surprises of the project.
 Despite being a shy librarian, Janet likes making them.
 She is relaxed and natural in front of the camera, beaming earnestness and utter lack of guile.
 I declare her America’s new middle-aged sweetheart.
 The videos capture why I fell in love with her.
 I feel more attached than ever.